 Though there is more downhill to go, it’s never overly steep.
 After around 700m the bush gets less dense and the path a little rocky in places.

-You’ll continue heading downhill for a further 500m until the path all but flattens and you’ll hear the sound of cascades much more loudly than you have to this point (3.3km into walk).
+You’ll continue heading downhill for a few hundred metres more, until the path all but flattens and you’ll hear the sound of cascades much more loudly than you have to this point (3km into walk).

 Roughly 100m later you’ll cross the creek - there are rocks to use as stepping stones and it’s two steps and you’re across.
 It would only be tricky if the creek was very high.